Labview tutorial: Getting started with labview

 • LabVIEW Interface and First Program

-We come across different electrical systems in our daily life.
-In early days, systems were developed and they were controlled by humans.
-World is shifting towards automation with the advent of digital technology and user interaction with systems is decreasing day by day due to automation technologies.
-This also decreases the chances of human error in a particular task.
-All this has been possible due to different programming languages.
-As programming languages are developing, more sophisticated and smart systems are being manufactured.
-Following programming languages has been used with the passage of time to design a particular system.
+We come across different electrical systems in our daily lives.
+In the early days, systems were developed and controlled by humans.
+The world is now shifting towards automation with the advent of digital technology, and user interaction with these systems is decreasing as a result.
+This also reduces the chances of human error in performing specific tasks.
+All of this has been made possible thanks to various programming languages.
+As programming languages continue to evolve, more sophisticated and intelligent systems are being created.
+The following programming languages have been used over time to design these systems.

 • Machine Code (001011)